EdgeFirstAI/documentation/docs/datasets/tutorials/management.md

 A proper dataset has samples reserved for training and validation.
 This tutorial will show how to split the samples in the dataset into training and validation groups.
 This operation randomly shuffles the data prior to assigning them to the specified groups.

 !!! warning

-    This operation needs to be done whenever new sample images or frames are added to the dataset.
+    The dataset needs to be re-split whenever new sample images or frames are added to the dataset.
 Newly added samples are not automatically added to any group that already exists.

 Consider the following dataset without any groups reserved.